minagawah/ts-setup-2021-library/README.md

 ### # Why TypeScript?

-I have a complicated feeling toward TS.
+I have mixed feelings about TS...
+I love it, but I hate it at the same time.
+I guess, it is a matter of "ROI (Return Of Investment)".
-For all the effort spent, I feel the benefits are not much.
+For the effort I spend, I feel get less...
-I guess this is about *ROI* ("Return of Investment").
-For instance, say, I spend 6 days for development.
+Say, I spend 6 days for develpment.
-Out of these 6 days, I struggle for 5 days on types.
+Out of which I spend 5 days for defining types
-Even with `@types/xxx`, this happens.
-Though, all I wanted was to spend 6 full days on actual implementation.
+while I just wanted to focus on acutal stuff.
-With TS, I struggle for nothing.
-TS is just not productive, I think...
+This happens even with `@types/xxxx`

-I know you would argue it is all for the future benefit of eliminating bugs.
+You would argue, it is for our own good.
+Like reducing bugs, detecting changes when refactoring, etc.
-Well, I sort of agree with you, but partially.
+Well, I partially agree with you.
-In a nutshell, I think TS is not very friendly...
-In TS, I spend time on ridiculous stuff that are otherwise so obvious in other statically typed languages.
-When developing in Rust, I get a whole lot more.
-Maybe, type inference in TS isn't great enough.
+But, what is the use of static types
+when many bugs usually do not derive from type related issues
+and when you know TS significantly slows you down?

+Compared to other static types languages,
+TS hardly provides friendly experiences.
+It takes ridiculous amount of time even for the simplest stuff
+which would not become a problem for other languages otherwise.
+Maybe it has to do with TS having bad type inference?
+As long as it slows me down,
-If I were told to use TS, I would rather use other languages.
+even if I were told to use TS for new projects,

-Personally, just by harnessing JS with static types would not do any good.
-JS is better off without TS...
+I would rather choose different languages.
+It is simply not for me.

-Yet, I still use TS when I write:
+I still use TS though.

-(1) Server-Side API
-(2) Library
+Usually, for things like:

+- Server-side APIs
+- Libraries

-in another word, I prefer TS when the app is exposed to the public, and when it needs explicity for others to read.
+In another word, when they are exposed to the public,
+and when they require explicity for the readers.

 #### References